acastigliola/express-4.x-local-example/README.md

 $ aws configure --profile name_of_new_user
 ```

-(Execute command from the project's root directory)
+(Execute the following command from the project's root directory):
 ```bash
 $ eb init --profile name_of_new_user
 ```